-If you're fond of online chat or Skype, or using Apple Dictation for speech recognition and speech to text translation, choosing a headset with microphone for Mac mini is the best option for clear diction and minimization of unwanted background noice.
+If you're fond of online chat, FaceTime, Skype, or using Apple Dictation for speech recognition and speech to text translation, choosing a headset with microphone for Mac mini is the best option.
+The close proximity of the mic to your mouth helps assure clear diction and minimization of unwanted background noise.
 A Mac compatible USB headset also gives you the option of private audio and stereo music enjoyment without disturbing others.
 Look for headsets with boom microphones that mute and bend or flip up and out of the way when not needed.
-There's also descreet USB earbud headphones with mic without the weight or bulk of a full-size headset.
+There's also descreet USB earbud headphones with in-line mic without the weight or bulk of a full-size headset.

 Analog Mics For Mac Mini

-For everyday, less demanding needs, a Four-Pole Analog 1/8" (3.5mm) microphone or earbud headset with mic like those that are used on iPhones may suffice.
-Shopping for these are a bit complicated depending on the age of your Mac mini and model number: On older Mac's, Apple used UN-amplified "Line Level" electronic output specs which Windows PC's didn't.
+For everyday, less demanding needs, a Four-Pole, TRRS Analog 1/8" (3.5mm) microphone or earbud headset with mic like those that are used on iPhones and iPads may suffice.
+Shopping for these are a bit complicated depending on the age of your Mac mini and model number: On much older Mac's, Apple used UN-amplified "Line Level" electronic output specs which Windows PC's didn't.
 PC's have separate Mic/Speaker jacks and on the Macintosh they're on a single jack.
-So many cheap and affordable 1/8" plug analog PC microphones SIMPLY DO NOT WORK on a Mac because they don't deliver a strong enough electrical voltage to work.
+So many cheap and affordable 1/8" plug analog PC microphones WITH TWO PLUGS SIMPLY DO NOT WORK on a Mac because they don't deliver a strong enough electrical voltage to work.
 This changed in more recent Mac's to the "Microphone Level" output voltage so that many Apple-specific earbud & headphone microphones built into the 4-Pole cable are now Macintosh (and iPhone / iPad / iPod touch) compatible.